 The application itself will be fresh –– not built on or around an existing product.
 Therefore, a body of initial research of what attendees want was needed to determine if our content assumptions are correct.

-I conducted market research in the form of surveys, speaking to attendees and attending Glastonbury 2015 as a form of ethnographic research.
+I conducted market research in the form of surveys, speaking to attendees and attending Glastonbury 2015 and 2016 as a form of ethnographic research.

 - Users wish to spend as little possible time on the phone as possible, to save battery life or to avoid missing any of the action.